-On June 18, 2001, San Diego Gas & Electric Company (SDG&E) and its parent Company, Sempra Energy (Sempra) entered into a Memorandum of Understanding (MOU) with the California Department of Water Resources (CDWR) contemplating the implementation of a series of transactions and regulatory settlements and actions to resolve many of the issues affecting SDG&E and its customers arising out of the California energy crisis.
+On June 18, 2001, Sempra Energy (Sempra) and its electric utility subsidiary San Diego Gas & Electric Company (SDG&E) entered into a Memorandum of Understanding (MOU) with the California Department of Water Resources (CDWR) contemplating the implementation of a series of transactions and regulatory settlements and actions to resolve many of the issues affecting SDG&E and its customers arising out of the California energy crisis.
 Representatives of California Governor Gray Davis participated in the negotiations and Governor Davis has recommended the implementation of all of the elements of the MOU.